Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

      **Next**.

 5. In the Platform view, select **Create from hardware specification (XSA)**.

-Browse the XSA file and select the preferred operating system, processor, and architecture.
+6. Click Browse to select the XSA file exported from previous chapter.

+7. Select the preferred operating system, processor, and architecture.

     ![](./media/image22.jpeg)

-6. Click **Finish**.
+8. Click **Finish**.

-7. In a few minutes, the Vitis IDE generates the platform.
+9. In a few minutes, the Vitis IDE generates the platform.
 The files that are generated are displayed in the explorer window as shown in the following figure.

     ![](./media/image23.jpeg)

-8. Default FSBL and PMU firmware comes with the platform project and psu_cortexa53_0 domain also added to the platform.
+10. Default FSBL and PMU firmware comes with the platform project and psu_cortexa53_0 domain also added to the platform.
 We can add multiple domains to platform and we can also create FSBL like any other application.

-9. Optional: To add the following libraries by modifying the standalone on psu_cortexa53_0 domain, follow these steps:
+11. Optional: To add the following libraries by modifying the standalone on psu_cortexa53_0 domain, follow these steps:

     a.
 Double-click the **standalone on psu_cortexa53_0** BSP.